Lambda-Logan/address_hammer/README.md

 # address_hammer
 > _Hammer messy addresses into something beautiful._

 This is a robust and simple tool for parsing and normalizing U.S residential addresses, especially in a messy real-word context.
 Given enough addresses, it can correct minor typos, fill in missing info and merge all duplicate addresses without loss of information.
-It's written 100% in strictly statically type checked python, has zero external dependencies and gives more transparent errors than a deep-learning approach.
+It's written 100% in strictly statically type checked python, has zero external dependencies and makes it possible to have more transparent errors than a deep-learning approach.

 # Address Hammer might be useful if you...
 - have ever wanted to **remove duplicate addresses** from a list or spreadsheet